-Based on SY 2022-23 boundaries.
+- Based on SY 2022-23 boundaries.
 Thomas Jefferson HS, Mountain View HS, and Bryant HS have countywide boundaries.

-Implemented by SY 2022-23.
-4. Effective SY 2021-22, Langley HS and McLean HS are going through a phased-in boundary change, with all grades fully implemented by SY 2025-26.

-Effective SY 2021-22, Cooper MS and Longfellow MS are going through a phased-in boundary change, with all grades fully implemented by SY 2022-23.
+Effective SY 2021-22, Cooper MS and Longfellow MS are going through a phased-in boundary change, with all grades fully - Effective SY 2021-22, Complete HS and Econgletick into any going through a phased-in boundary change, with all grades fully implemented by SY 2022-23.
+Effective SY 2021-22, Langley HS and McLean HS are going through a phased-in boundary change, with all grades fully implemented by SY 2025-26.